 If are open to two tone wedding bands that have more unique designer elements, then the actual wedding bands' surface becomes a canvas upon which jewelers can create captivating design motifs.
 The wider the band, the more room for a design or pattern!

 Perhaps you and your partner are entranced by the beauty and wonder of the night sky.
-Then, perhaps, our two tone wedding band inspired by Van Gogh’s masterpiece, the Starry Night might be the perfect choice:
+Then, for you, our two tone wedding band inspired by Van Gogh’s masterpiece "The Starry Night" might be the perfect choice:

-Two variations from our Starry Night Wedding and Engagement Rings Collection — a wide, bordered, two tone wedding band (left) and a thin, gold engagement ring (right).
-Both pictured featuring diamonds.
+Two variations from our Starry Night Wedding and Engagement Rings Collection — a wide, bordered, two tone wedding ring with diamonds (left) and a thin, gold engagement ring (right).

 A two tone wedding band can actually represent some essential talismanic quality in a relationship, while at the same time remind us of our cultural connections.
 The lines in the Narrow Two Tone Celtic Arches Wedding Ring represent two paths weaving together: